priyaprabhudgp/priyaprabhudgp/README.md

 <img align="right" width="190" src="assets/orb.png" alt="" />

-I build software for people whose needs usually get designed around last.

-Most of my work lives at the seam between **hardware, machine learning, and accessibility** — cameras and sensors on one side, a person who needs a clear spoken instruction on the other.
-Getting a model to 95% accuracy is the easy half; making it useful to someone actually walking down a hallway is the part I find worth doing.
+Interested in Embedded Systems and Computer Engineering, I'm trying to build projects that expand the scope of my experience and knowledge.
+I love building projects, whether it's a semester-long Capstone or a fun Hackathon prototype!

 - 🔭 Currently building **SmartWalker** — indoor navigation that talks you to the right room
-- 🧠 Working through computer vision, on-device inference, and the ugly realities of sensor noise
+- 🧠 Working through computer vision, sensor integration, and on-device inference
-- 🌱 Learning Swift and ARKit properly, after arriving from Python and Java
+- 🌱 Learning Swift and ARKit, after building basic Python and Java
-- 🏛️ Congressional App Challenge participant · hackathon regular
-- 💭 Ask me about YOLO on a Raspberry Pi, or why offline speech recognition matters

 <br clear="right" />